fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 Module-counter rule keys are ``("forward" | "backward", module_type)``.
 The mode owns hook lifetime, module scopes, ignored subtrees, and exception cleanup;
 it does not reset counters automatically.
+Scope keys follow the other modes:
+``Global``, then the root module type and its qualified child path.

 .. code-block:: python